1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenko.md

  - helped with starting [[Vernalization]] by Yakovlev[^10]

 #### Lysenko General
-- Heavy praise and heavy suppression only lasted 4 years[]
+- Heavy praise and heavy suppression only lasted 4 years[^28]
 - Was hailed with sculture[^26] and song[^27]
 - One of his most important "discoveries" was [[Vernalization]][^1].
 He was connected with [[Prezent]][^2]
 	- “In fact, comrades, while vernalization created by Soviet reality  could in a relatively short period of some four to five years be¬  come a whole branch of science, could fight off all the attacks of  the class enemy”[^5] This greatly pleased [[Stalin]][^6]